dewenni/ESP_Buderus_KM271/README.md

 - **Language**
 There are two languages available.
 Choose what you prefer.
-The language take effect on the webUI and also on the mqtt messages!

 > [!NOTE]
 > All settings are automatically saved when changes are made